ijrsvt/ijrsvt.github.io/index.md

 mid_page_photo: "assets/photos/wing.jpg"
 ---

 I'm a 20-something Infrastructure Engineer working at [**Databricks**](https://databricks.com/).
-Before Databricks, I worked as a Security Engineer at [**Anyscale**](https://anyscale.com) and before that I studied, taught & researched at Berkeley.
+I previously worked as a Security Engineer at [**Anyscale**](https://anyscale.com) and before that I studied, taught and researched at UC Berkeley.
 Beyond working, I run & bike quite a bit; I have an on-again, off-again relationship with photography and eventually want to share some of my work on this website.
 I'm an avid traveler, and usually find that I only pull out the camera when on the go.